Jump to content

 PropLibrary Content

-When does too much proposal process hurt your proposals?
+When does having too much proposal process hurt your proposals?

 What good is it if it breaks, can't be implemented, or people won't accept it?